 - Addressing the visual aspects of video display terminals, hand-held devices and others in relation to ergonomics.

-The Tri-Service Vision Conservation and Readiness Division at the Army Public Health Center exists to optimize visual performance, promote ocular health and reduce the rate of ocular injuries through education and training to ensure the nation has a visually ready force.
+The Tri-Service Vision Conservation and Readiness Program at the Army Public Health Center exists to optimize visual performance, promote ocular health and reduce the rate of ocular injuries through education and training to ensure the nation has a visually ready force.
 Active duty members of the Army, Navy and Air Force staff this program along with a select group of federal civilian employees who are highly skilled experts in vision conservation, readiness, ionizing and non-ionizing radiation, preventive medicine, policy, regulations and protective materials designed for eye protection.
 The motto of the division is to

 "Preserve the Sight to Fight!"